The NFTS Welcomes American Students

 In order to remain eligible for Federal Aid you need to be making satisfactory academic progress by passing modules/progress reviews.
 If you fail to meet SAP you will become ineligible for US Federal Loans.
 For further information please see the SAP policy here.

-When and how will I recieve my loan?
+When and how will I receive my loan?

-Your money will be paid in three equal installments, which are disbursed at the beginning of each term.
+Your money will be paid in two equal instalments.
 All disbursements are subject to the following conditions:

 - You are making Satisfactory Academic Progress